Vindmn1234/Langchain-RAG-Project/README.md

 # LangChain-RAG for Financial and Business News Analysis
 ## Project Overview

 This project implements a Retrieval-Augmented Generation (RAG) system for analyzing financial and business news over the past month.
-By leveraging Named Entity Recognition (NER) and vector-based retrieval, our goal is to generate accurate, source-backed, and up-to-date information for users.
+By leveraging LangChain, Named Entity Recognition (NER) and vector-based retrieval, our goal is to generate accurate, source-backed, and up-to-date information for users.
 This chatbos helps overcome key limitations of traditional large language models (LLMs), including lack of real-time knowledge, hallucination issues and lack of news source.

-## 1.
+## 1. **Exploratory Data Analysis (EDA)**

+- **Data Cleaning**:
+  - Preprocessed financial news data to remove unnecessary elements.

+- **Named Entity Recognition (NER) Analysis**:
+  - Generated a **word cloud** and **network graph** of extracted entities.

+## 2. **Sentiment Analysis with Fine-Tuned DistilBERT**:
+  - Fine-tuned **DistilBERT** on a financial news sentiment dataset.
+Improved accuracy from **0.31 to 0.85**.
+  - Saved and Applied the model to classify sentiment in our dataset.

-## 2. Retrieval-Augmented Generation (RAG)
+## 3. Retrieval-Augmented Generation (RAG)
 - **LangChain for RAG**
   - Utilizes **LangChain** to build a **Retrieval-Augmented Generation (RAG)** pipeline.
   - Handles **document processing, retrieval, and LLM integration**.